ttscoff/hookapp/README.md

     --version - Display the program version

 COMMANDS
-    clip, cp     - Copy Hook URL for file/url to clipboard clone        - Clone all hooks from one file or url onto another find, search - Search bookmarks
+    clip, cp     - Copy Hookmark URL for file/url to clipboard clone        - Clone all hooks from one file or url onto another find, search - Search bookmarks
-    from         - Get a Hook URL for the frontmost window of an app help         - Shows a list of commands or help for one command link, ln     - Create bidirectional hooks between two or more files/urls
+    from         - Get a Hookmark URL for the frontmost window of an app help         - Shows a list of commands or help for one command link, ln     - Create bidirectional hooks between two or more files/urls